cncf/tag-security/assessments/projects/custodian/joint-review.md

 ## Operation

 Cloud Custodian can be bound to serverless event streams across multiple cloud providers that maps to security, operations, and governance use cases.
-Custodian adheres to a compliance as code principle, so you can validate, dry-run, and review changes to your policies.
+Custodian adheres to a compliance-as-code principle, to allow validation, dry-run, and change control to policies.

 ## Project Design